datalad/datalad/README.md

-# DataGit
+# DataLad

-DataGit is a platform for harvesting data from online portals and expose collected data in a readily-usable form from [Git-annex] repositories, while fetching data load from the original data providers.
+DataLad aims to deliver a data distribution.
+Original motive was to provide a platform for harvesting data from online portals and exposing collected data in a readily-usable form from [Git-annex] repositories, while fetching data load from the original data providers.

 # Status